How can new rows be added to a PySpark DataFrame?

 +----+--------+------+

-Notice that one new row has been added to the end of the DataFrame with the values C, Guard and 14 just as we specified.
+Upon reviewing the output, we notice that exactly one new row has been successfully added to the end of the combined DataFrame, df_new, featuring the values C, Guard, and 14, just as we specified.
+The total row count increases from 8 to 9.

 #define multiple new rows to add